Canker Sore Causes & Treatments

 Other canker sore treatments include sucking on zinc lozenges, taking vitamin C or vitamin B complex, using a sage-and-chamomile mouthwash or taking a lysine supplement to address discomfort.

-What natural therapies and canker sore home remedies does Dr. Weil recommend?
+What natural therapies and canker sore treatments does Dr. Weil recommend?

 - Use goldenseal mouth rinse.
 In one cup of warm water, mix one quarter teaspoon of salt and one half teaspoon or the contents of one capsule of goldenseal powder (it will not dissolve completely).